elastic/elastic-serverless-forwarder/docs/README-AWS.md

 For more information, read the AWS [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ways-to-add-notification-config-to-bucket.html) about creating an SQS event notifications for S3 buckets.

+#### Notes on SQS queues
+The SQS queues you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Serverless Forwarder Lambda timeout.

 **Kinesis Data Stream input:**

 The Lambda function supports ingesting logs contained in the payload of a Kinesis data stream record and sends them to Elastic.
 The Kinesis data stream serves as a trigger for the Lambda function.
 When a new record gets written to a Kinesis data stream the Lambda function gets triggered.
 Users will set up separate Kinesis data streams for each type of logs, The config param for Elasticsearch output `datastream` is mandatory.
 If the value is set to an Elasticsearch datastream, the type of logs must be defined with proper value configuration param.
 A single configuration file can have many input sections, pointing to different Kinesis data streams that match specific log types.